Clastify logo

 From one cell to many cell types

-A gamete is a reproductive cell that contains one haploid set of chromosomes and can fuse with another gamete during sexual reproduction.
+A gamete is a reproductive cell with one haploid set of chromosomes.
+During sexual reproduction, it can fuse with another gamete.
 Fertilization is the reproductive process where a male gamete and a female gamete fuse to form a zygote, the diploid first cell of a new individual.

 After fertilization, the zygote divides by mitosis and forms an early embryo.
 At this stage, the cells are unspecialized cells: cells that have not yet developed the structures and biochemistry needed for one particular role.
 Since mitosis copies the genome into daughter cells, early embryonic cells contain the same genes.
 Later cell types usually differ not in which genes they have, but in which genes they use.